bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 If you enabled RabbitMQ chart to be used as the messaging solution for Skipper to manage streaming content, then it's necessary to set the `rabbitmq.auth.password` and `rabbitmq.auth.erlangCookie` parameters when upgrading for readiness/liveness probes to work properly.
 Inspect the RabbitMQ secret to obtain the password and the Erlang cookie, then you can upgrade your chart using the command below:

+### To 14.0.0

+This major updates the RabbitMQ subchart to its newest major, 11.0.0.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq#to-1100) you can find more information about the changes introduced in that version.

 ### To 13.0.0

 This major updates the Kafka subchart to it newest major, 19.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/kafka#to-1900).